- About Us

 Report Fraud, Waste, or Abuse

-Major Management Challenges for the CFPB
+Major Management Challenges for the Bureau

-The CFPB has acknowledged in its strategic plan the importance of internal controls and has drawn a clear link between the presence of rigorous internal controls and the operation of a high-performing organization.
-Further, the agency has committed to continuing its investment in resources that maintain effective internal controls and to following appropriate models for internal controls, such as the Federal Managers' Financial Integrity Act of 1982; the objectives on financial reporting as established under the Dodd-Frank Wall Street Reform and Consumer Protection Act; and best practices provided in the Office of Management and Budget's OMB Circular A-123: Management's Responsibility for Enterprise Risk Management and Internal Control.
+In addition to our specific audit and evaluation findings and those of independent auditors, we note that the Bureau needs to update its policies to reflect changes to its organizational structure and responsibilities.
+The Bureau has acknowledged in its strategic and performance plans the importance of being a responsible steward of resources.
+Further, it has acknowledged that achieving operational excellence requires the Bureau to mature and adapt policies, procedures, tools, and controls to operate more efficiently, effectively, and transparently.
+Therefore, the Bureau has committed to maintaining effective internal controls and to following appropriate models for internal controls, such as the Federal Managers' Financial Integrity Act of 1982; the objectives on financial reporting as established under the Dodd-Frank Act; and best practices provided in OMB's OMB Circular A-123: Management's Responsibility for Enterprise Risk Management and Internal Control.